IUPAC-InChI/InChI/INCHI-1-TEST/docs/README.md

-Lets you customize the test itself, e.g., configuring what to run ("regression", "regression-reference", or "invariance"), which InChI version to use, and which parameters to pass to the InChI API.
+Lets you customize the test itself, e.g., configuring what to run ("regression", "regression-reference", or "invariance"), which InChI library to use, and which parameters to pass to the InChI API.
 For details, have a look at the comments in the `TestConfig` class.
 Your configuration file, e.g., `config/custom-regression.py` must contain an instance of `TestConfig` called `config`.
 For an example of how to instantiate a `TestConfig` object, have a look at our [regression configuration](INCHI-1-TEST/config/config.regression.py).